 - Acupuncture.
 Inserting thin needles may help stimulate nerves and muscles to increase blood flow and relieve pain.

 - Sympathetic nerve blocks.
-Placing an anesthetic next to the spine to directly block the sympathetic nerves can provide pain relief.
+Placing an anesthetic next to the spine to block the sympathetic nerves can relieve pain.

 - Surgical sympathectomy.
 This technique destroys the nerves involved in RSD.
-Some argue it has a favorable outcome, while others say it makes RSD worse.
+Some argue it has a favorable outcome, while others say it worsens RSD.
 The technique is recommended only for people whose pain is significantly but temporarily relieved by sympathetic nerve blocks.